-2.10 Provisions and contingent liability
+2.11 Provisions, contingent liability, and contingent assets

 Provisions are recognized for future expenditure of uncertain amount or timing when there is a present obligation (either legal or constructive) as a result of a past event, it is probable that expenditure will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 Provisions are not made for future operating losses.